-GMD staff/internal SMEs met on November 12 to review the applications and reviewer comments generated by SMEs, and make initial funding recommendations.
-After review of risk assessments and a November 15 meeting with the GMD Director, final recommendations were compiled for further review and this report was prepared.
+GMD staff/Internal SMEs met on November 15 to review the applications, and the review comments of the Subject Matter Experts and made initial funding recommendations.
+After a November 16 meeting with the GMD Director, final recommendations were compiled for further review and this report was prepared.